 The David Satcher Public Health Scholars Program provides tuition support and the opportunity to conduct research at the Satcher Health Leadership Institute to students from under-represented backgrounds.

-Every fall, the David Satcher Lecture Series brings leaders in the field of public health to Vanderbilt University to present a campus-wide talk on health disparities and to meet with MPH students and delve more deeply into issues surrounding preventable differences in the burden of disease, injury, violence, or opportunities experienced by disadvantaged populations.
+Every fall, the David Satcher Lecture Series brings a leader in the field of public health to Vanderbilt University to present a campus-wide talk on health disparities and to meet with MPH students and delve more deeply into issues surrounding preventable differences in the burden of disease, injury, violence, or opportunities experienced by disadvantaged populations.
 Previous speakers include:

 - 2009 David Satcher, M.D., Ph.D.